Category Archives: New Era GA

 Bradley’s Store, New Era

-This is the view that will always come to my mind when I think of New Era.
-New Era Road, looking west, reveals the hip-roof tenant houses that most characterize the agricultural history of the place.
+These tenant houses always come to my mind when I think of New Era.
+They represent the agricultural history of the place.
 I presume there were more here at one time, but they’ve been lost to time.
 These will probably be gone before long.

 Bradley Country Store, New Era